bzhai/KV6022_limo_ros2_wiki/Workshop-1-‐-Introduction.md

 ```
 * Open Terminator:
    * Click on the terminal icon from the startup
-   * Choose to Split Horizontally or Split Vertically by right-clicking a terminal window to have multiple terminal windows
+   * Choose to "Split Horizontally" or "Split Vertically" by right-clicking a terminal window to have multiple terminal windows
 * Try to achieve three terminal windows (1x2, 2x2) that look like so
 ![alt](https://github.com/kivrakh/KV6022_limo_ros2/blob/main/wiki_images/terminator.png)